 Desai SN, Esposito DB, et al. Effectiveness of

 rotavirus vaccine in preventing hospitalization due to rotavirus gastroenteritis

 in young children in Connecticut, USA.

-Rotavirus vaccine.
-Centers for Disease and Control and Prevention website.
+Rotavirus vaccine: What you need to know.
+Centers for Disease Control and Prevention website.
 Available at:

 4/14/2009 DynaMed's Systematic Literature Surveillance

 https://dynamed.ebscohost.com/about/about-us: Haber P, Patel M, Izurieta HS, et al. Postlicensure monitoring of intussusception after RotaTeq vaccination in the United States, February 1, 2006, to September 25, 2007.
 Pediatrics.
 2008;121:1206-1212.